pedrib/ghidra.hues/README.md

 ## Brief

-This is a simple plugin which provides different colors to GHIDRA environment.
+This is a simple plugin which provides different colors to the GHIDRA environment.

 ## Demo